rvanheest-DANS-KNAW/dans-parent-pom/README.md

 `dans-mvn-lib-defaults`      | Only managed dependency configurations.
 `dans-java-project`          | The basic dependencies and plug-ins needed for any DANS Java project.
 `dans-scala-project`         | The basic dependencies and plug-ins needed for any DANS Scala project.
-`dans-scala-app-project`     | The basic dependencies and plug-ins needed for a Scala based application.
+`dans-scala-app-project`     | The basic dependencies and plug-ins needed for a Scala based application or service including support for distributing to YUM.
-`dans-scala-service-project` | The basic dependencies and plug-ins needed for a Scala based service.

-Note that this means that only the projects with names ending in `-project` declare any dependencies or plug-ins actually inherited by your project.
-(Actually, `dans-mvn-base` also does, but it is one plug-in dependency you can easily ignore.)

 INSTALLATION AND CONFIGURATION
 ------------------------------
 To use these parents you need to add two thing to you POM file:

 * The parent project you want to inherit from.
-In most cases this should be `dans-scala-app-project` (for command-line only applications), `dans-scala-service-project` (for daemons) or `dans-java-project` (for Java-based projects).
+In most cases this should be `dans-scala-app-project` or `dans-java-project`.
 However, you can also use one of the parents higher up in the inheritance tree.
 * The DANS Maven repositories.

 This will look like the following.
-Note that the version in this example may not be the latest available version.
+Note that you must first fill in the appropriate version.

     <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"
         xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 http://maven.apache.org/maven-v4_0_0.xsd">